Avanade-Region-Spain/CopilotHackathon/exercisefiles/dotnet/README.md

 We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.
 The tests should be together in the `MinimalAPI.Tests\IntegrationTests.cs` file.

 You can leverage Copilot to run the tests.
 There is a `/tests` command that you can directly run from Copilot Chat or by selecting the piece of code you want to create tests for and using the Copilot inline feature.
+We can also select the code block, right-click it, and then navigate to Copilot -> Generate Tests.
+Alternatively, we can copy the code block into Copilot Chat and request it to generate tests for that specific code segment.

 ### Exercise 6: Create a Dockerfile